Photo by Amina Cruz

-Eva Aguila is a Mexican American interdisciplinary artist and organizer born and raised in Los Angeles, California.
-Aguila’s background includes sound, video, performance, and social practice work inspired by history, the in-between, and structuralist techniques.
-Her work is informed by the oral histories and Mexican diaspora of rural communities of Michoacán where her parents are from.
-Using research, oral histories passed from generation to generation, mystical clairvoyant healing, and objects, she tells narrative stories using a variety of mediums such as socially engaged events, installations, multi-channel video works, and public sculpture in order to best present the work.
-Eva is also the co-founder and Director of Coaxial Arts Foundation, an artist-run non-profit organization dedicated to experimental sound, video and performance art located in downtown LA.
+Eva Aguila is a Mexican American interdisciplinary artist and organizer.
+As a first generation born in Los Angeles her work currently is centered around oral histories of the Mexican diaspora, specifically her ancestral familial rural Michoacán communities.
+Aguila works with video, sound, and installation to examine personal histories and the in-betweenness of the Latine experience.
+Using research and personal archives her current work is informed by the materiality of memory.
+Inspired by ephemerality and Indigenous Futurism, she works with time based media to depict stories and alternative histories to reinterpret cultural portrayals of the diaspora.
+Aguila is also one of the founders and Board President of Coaxial Arts Foundation, an artist-run non-profit organization dedicated to experimental sound, video and performance art.
 Aguila co-created Coaxial Arts Foundation as a way to further the community of interdisciplinary media artists in LA, as well as foster the community itself.
 Her passion for grassroots organizing started as a need to support underrepresented artists communities as ephemeral art is not always represented in traditional art galleries.